Toeplitz operators with quasi-radial quasi-homogeneous symbols and bundles of Lagrangian frames: BUNDLES OF LAGRANGIAN FRAMES AND QUASI-HOMOGENEOUS SYMBOLS

-By Theorem~\ref{thm:pik-bundle}, the map $\pi_k$ is $A_k$-invariant, and since $\U^n$ is $T_k$-invariant, it follows that $F_p$ is $T_k$-invariant.
-Also, the action of $A_k$ on $\widehat{F}_p$ is free and so $T_k$ acts freely on $F_p$ thus defining a foliation $\OO_p$ with real $l$-dimensional leaves.
-We recall that the $T_k$-action is a restriction of the natural $\T^n$-action on $\C^n$.
-Since the latter is isometric on $\U^n$, then the $T_k$-action is isometric as well.
-This last property implies that the foliation $\OO_p$ is Riemannian (see, for example, \cite{QV-Reinhardt}).
-Moreover, by Theorem~\ref{thm:torus-mR} the symbols that belong to $\mR_k(h)$ are $T_k$-invariant and so constant on the leaves of $\OO_p$.
-This proves (1).
+We now recall that the $\mT_j \subset \mT$ and that, by Proposition~\ref{prop:SU-max-compact}, the latter acts by isometries.
+This implies that the $\mT_j$-action on $F$ is isometric as well.
+This last property implies that the foliation $\OO_F$ is Riemannian (see, for example, \cite{QV-Reinhardt}).
+Also, since $\mT_j \subset \mT$, Theorem~\ref{thm:torus-mA} implies that the symbols belonging to $\mA_{k,h}$ are $\mT_j$-invariant and so constant on the leaves of $\OO_F$.
+This proves (i).

-It is known that the $\T^n$-action on $\U^n$ defines a Lagrangian foliation: the $\T^n$-orbits are Lagrangian.
-This has been verified in \cite{QV-Reinhardt} and \cite{QS-Proj} for $\U^n = \B^n$ and $\U^n = \C^n \subset \PC$, respectively.
-Since $T_k$ is a subgroup of $\T^n$, we conclude that $\omega(T_z\OO_p, T_z\OO_p) = 0$ for every $z \in F_p$ and for the K\"ahler form $\omega$ of $\U^n$.
-Also, we observe that the real dimension of the leaves of $\OO_p$ and the complex dimension of the fiber $F_p$ have the common value $l$.
-This implies that $\OO_p$ is a Lagrangian foliation of $F_p$.
-Since the orthogonal complement of a Riemannian foliation is totally geodesic (see, for example, \cite{QV-Reinhardt}), to prove (2) and (3) it suffices to show that $T\OO_p^\perp = iT\OO_p$ is integrable.